How to make your own gluten free crumpets from scratch; an incredibly simple, basic and delicious British classic.

 Gluten Free Crumpets Recipe:

-- 200g gluten free self-raising flour (I used Doves Farm)
+- 200g gluten free self-raising flour blend (I used Doves Farm)

 - 1 tsp dried active yeast (I used Allinson)